Recovering Risk-Neutral Moments from Options: Spanning and joint dependence in multi-asset markets

-In the special case $d = 2$, for the set of option payoffs to be dense Theorem \ref{thm:dense_multi} requires $\Omega$ to contain an infinite number of pairwise linearly independent vectors.
-This result is related to \citet{ross1976options} and \citet[Result~2]{martin2018options}, but is stronger, because the condition is necessary and sufficient.
-Furthermore, Theorem \ref{thm:dense_multi} applies to any $d \ge 1$, not just to the case $d = 2$.
-In applications, we therefore cannot hope to approximate the price of \emph{every} multivariate contingent claim arbitrarily well, since we only observe the finite set of twelve direction vectors in~\eqref{eq:a} associated with the $d=11$ sector portfolios.
-Nevertheless, it is still possible to approximate the payoff of an arbitrary claim using projection on the sector and market option payoff functions.
-Furthermore, Theorem \ref{thm:dense_multi} suggests that better approximations can be obtained if we also consider options on a portfolio of sectors, where the weights are different from the market portfolio.
-Recently, options were introduced on an equally weighted sector portfolio (called ``EQL'').
-This additional variation can allow us to obtain better estimates of the sector correlations.
+In the special case $d = 2$, the set of option payoffs is dense if $\Omega$ contains an infinite number of pairwise linearly independent vectors.
+This connects to two classical results. \citet{ross1976options} establishes spanning in $d = 2$ on a finite state space, while \citet[Result~2]{martin2018options} shows that the joint risk-neutral distribution can be recovered in any dimension by inverting a Radon transform, provided options on a continuum of linear combinations are observable, which is difficult to meet in practice.
+Theorem~\ref{thm:dense_multi} complements these results by characterizing density as an algebraic property of the direction set $\Omega$, with a condition that is both necessary and sufficient and does not require continuum observability.
+In applications, we still cannot hope to approximate the price of \emph{every} multivariate contingent claim arbitrarily well, since we only observe the finite set of twelve direction vectors in~\eqref{eq:a} associated with the $d=11$ sector portfolios.
+Nevertheless, projecting an arbitrary claim onto the corresponding sector and market option payoffs, which are actively traded, still delivers a meaningful approximation that is fully implementable from observed derivatives.
+Theorem~\ref{thm:dense_multi} further suggests that adding options on a sector portfolio whose weights differ from the market portfolio can sharpen the approximation.
+Recently introduced options on an equally weighted sector portfolio (EQL) provide exactly this additional variation, and could improve estimates of sector correlations (see Internet Appendix \ref{sec:proj_equi}).

+\begin{rem} Theorem~\ref{thm:dense_multi} is closely related to the Cram{\'e}r--Wold theorem from probability theory.
+If ridge payoffs $g(a'x)$ are available for all directions $a \in \mathbb{R}^d$, then equality of prices for all such payoffs pins down the (risk-neutral) measure, since ridge functions are dense on compact sets.
+In our context, the benefit of Theorem \ref{thm:dense_multi} is that it shows the same conclusion holds even when only a restricted set of directions is traded.
+From a hedging perspective, the density result is also stronger than uniqueness of the measure alone, because it implies that continuous payoffs can be approximated arbitrarily well by tradable static portfolios. \end{rem}

+\begin{rem} \citet{ross1976options,nachman1988spanning} noted that payoffs formed by products of call options on multiple assets are sufficient to complete the market.
+In particular, derivatives with payoffs of the form